 - lab-based practicals or workshops examining a wide range of archaeological materials

-In the summer vacation at the end of Year 1 you will normally complete three weeks of fieldwork either inside or outside of the UK.
+In the summer holiday at the end of Year 1 you will complete 3 weeks of fieldwork either inside or outside of the UK.

-Fieldwork or other practical work in later years is optional, but it can contribute towards your final degree and can also contribute to your dissertation research.
+Fieldwork or other practical work in later years is optional, but it can contribute towards your final degree and your dissertation research.

 How will I be assessed?

 You will be assessed primarily through coursework and exams.
-Some classes also include assessed oral presentations, practicals and/or group work.
+Some classes also include:

 With an archaeology qualification from the University of Edinburgh, you will: